kibook/set-operations/documentation/set-operations.rst

    :param #rest arguments: The elements of the set.

-   :value set: A freshly allocated instance of <set>.
+   :value set: A freshly allocated instance of <set> or $empty-set.

    Creates and returns a freshly allocated set.

+   If no arguments are supplied, the $empty-set constant is returned instead, therefore all empty sets created with set() will be identical.

 Other
 =====